carlwiedemann/renderapi/README.md

     );
     // Produces: <a href="http://www.example.com">Learn more</a>

-An important aspect about _inner_ is that the render arrays may be nested with other render arrays.
-We shall see that, minimally (with the exception of CDATA), we need no other variables to define markup, since the _inner_ parameter could include further render arrays (or arrays of render arrays).

-This is, of course, at first, simply an abstraction of HTML and may not seem useful; as it could appear we'd build an entire DOM tree as an array.
-Let's refer to this as a _base abstraction_.

-We certainly **don't** want to use base abstractions everywhere to build our render arrays.
-Instead, let us recall that for every render array, we have defined a #type parameter, and we could thus associate a basic set of alternative keys that would supersede and construct _inner_ in an alternative way.
+These keys are handled specially: _attributes_ is converted into an Attributes object, and _inner_ acts recursively such that render arrays may be nested with other render arrays.

+Remaining keys in the render array will be used to specify the content and information of the template file.
+For a given #type, these keys will exist that help to define the internal content of the renderable.
 For example, if we were theming a table of data, we'd perhaps want to define the **header**, **rows**, and **caption** and have the internals figure out the rest of the markup construction.
-This principle will seem familiar as it was the basic idea behind the DX of Drupal's traditional theme() functions in the first
-place: provide a constrained set of arguments, let the arguments be preprocessed and constructed into HTML (via concatenation or a template file).
-Let's refer to this then as a _primary abstraction_.
+This principle will seem familiar as it was the DX of Drupal's traditional theme() functions: provide a constrained set of arguments, let the arguments be preprocessed and constructed into HTML elsewhere in a template (or concatenation).

-So, for a given #type, we can provide some internals that will take developer- friendly arguments as a primary abstraction to turn them into a base abstraction of _attributes_ and _inner_, which will nest further base abstraction arrays.
-The primary abstraction form is the one that will provide the most utility and ease.
+Therefore, we can expect that when provided a particular #type, we'll have expected keys and expected markup.
+This, restated:

+> Axiom vii: For a given #type, the internal structure should be well-defined.

+For a given #type, these developer-friendly keys arguments will be refered to as a _primary abstraction_.
+The internals will then rework these to turn them into a _base abstraction_ (composed only of _attributes_ and _inner_).
+This conversion step provides a drillable hierarchy.

 Let's look at an example.
 Here's some markup for a table.